AaltoSciComp/scicomp-docs/aalto/zulip.rst

 .. admonition:: Aalto Scicomp Zulip - researcher and staff discussion

-   If you are a researcher looking for the ASC chat for help and support, see :ref:`the chat help section <help>` or log in directly at https://scicomp.zulip.cs.aalto.fi .
+   If you are a researcher looking for the ASC chat for help and support, see :ref:`the chat help section <chat>` or log in directly at https://scicomp.zulip.cs.aalto.fi .